gohjy/nush-hw-map/STANDARD.md

             "proxy": (boolean) true - always true if present,

             "proxyURL": (string) URL to the resource.
 Useful for things like MTL and elective courses where it's not feasible to have one copy of the data for every mentor class.

+            When fetching the proxy, implementations should look for an object in the items field with identical subject, courseCode and classID.

+            Implementations should not follow circular proxy chains, and may either stop following the chain when it forms a loop or treat the data as malformed.
         }
         ...
     ]